Getting Your Shingles Vaccine

 Prevention

-Two vaccines are available that can reduce the chances of getting shingles; one for chickenpox and one for shingles.
+Two vaccines are available that can reduce the chances of getting shingles.
+One exists for chickenpox and another for shingles.
 The chickenpox (varicella) vaccine is now a standard childhood immunization to prevent the disease.
 The shingles (varicella-zoster) vaccine comes in two forms.
 Zostavax is a live vaccine given once by injection, typically in the arm.
 This vaccine is believed to protect against shingles for about five years.
 Shingrix is a nonliving vaccine given in two doses, usually two to six months in between injections, and offers protection for beyond five years.
 Both have been approved by the FDA.

 Treatment